deroproject/derosuite/README.md

 #### DERO Installation
 &nbsp; &nbsp; &nbsp; &nbsp; DERO is written in golang and very easy to install both from source and binary.
 #### Installation From Source
-1. Install Golang, minimum Golang 1.10.3 required.
+1. Install Golang, Golang version 1.12.12 required.
 1. In go workspace: ```go get -u github.com/deroproject/derosuite/...```
 1. Check go workspace bin folder for binaries.
 1. For example on Linux machine following binaries will be created: